harrisonwmitchell/harrisonwmitchell.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Department of Economics, University of California San Diego.
+My primary fields are Trade, Macroeconomics, and Development.

 My C.V. is [here](/files/Harrison_Mitchell_CV.pdf).